Subsidiary vs. Branch in Slovakia

 - general or limited partnership.

-and less stringent reporting and corporate governance requirements.
+The limited liability company is the most popular business form because of its lower share capital requirements and less stringent reporting and corporate governance requirements.
 Any chosen type of company must be registered with the Commercial Register no later than 90 days after it has been established.
 The minimum share capital will depend on the type of company and it is larger in the case of joint-stock companies.

 The main advantage of the subsidiary is that the parent company is in no way liable for the actions of its Slovak counterpart.

 Compared to the branch office, the following documents are required when opening a subsidiary in Slovakia:

 - the parent’s company statutory documents in original and certified translated copies;